KeLLs-Link/client-server-architecture/clientserver.md

 ```
 ![image](./screenshot/configfinished.png)

-The `-p` flag in the command above prompts you to input the password you used whn creating the example_user
+The `-p` flag in the command above prompts you to input the password you used when creating the example_user.

-Restart your mysql server and ensure its running
+Restart your mysql server and ensure its running.
 ```
 sudo systemctl restart mysql
 sudo systemctl status mysql.service
 ```

-**`MySQL server`** uses TCP port `3306` as it's default port so you will have to open this port by allowing an Inbound rule in mysql server Security Group.
+**`MySQL server`** uses TCP port `3306` as it's default port so you will have to open this port by allowing an Inbound rule in your security group.

 ![image](./screenshot/mysql-server-port.png)